-Consultation mechanism for the identification of objectives and the definition of activities Meetings where the participatory construction of conservation objectives and activities for the project was carried out (See 6.1.4.1.1.
-Initial meetings).
-Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent).
+Compliance with the interests of rural communities.
+The project participants are interested in developing recovery and restoration actions on their properties, given that they understand that these actions allow the recovery of biodiversity.
+They also improve the quality of both water and soil, and strengthen the economic benefits derived from conservation.
+Additionally, they consider this activity important in mitigating climate change.
+Consultation mechanism for the identification of objectives and the definition of activities Meetings where the participatory construction of conservation objectives and activities for the project was carried out (See 6.1.4.1.1 .
+Initial meetings ).
+Manifestation of the will of the owners to be part of a climate change conservation and mitigation project (See 2.1.1 Letters of intent ).
 Agreements signed by the owners where full consent to be linked to the project is expressed, stating the rights, responsibilities and benefits of all parties involved.
 (See 1.1.
-Linkage contracts).
+Linkage contracts ).
 At the property level, property implementation plans were built participatively with the owners (See 6.5.1.2.2.
-Property Implementation Plans).
-These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period.
-This is in the context of adaptive management in the face of the particular conditions of each period.
-Responsibility and role of the actors participating in the implementation of the activity Cataruben Foundation: Organization responsible for designing and implementing the methodology for monitoring the presence of globally threatened species and taking actions to conserve them Project Participants: They are the owners of the properties and their responsibility is to actively participate in monitoring the presence of globally threatened species and they take actions to preserve them.
-Implementation timeline From the sta art date of f the project.
-Indica tors to repor t the pro gress of the activity Name Туре Meta Unit of measurement Measurement Manager Participatory wildlife monitoring to identify threatened species in the project area cutul docin Id B 3 Component Forest Management Description Restoration actions ir n degraded ecosystems
+Property Implementation Plans ).
+These plans not only serve as a monitoring tool between Cataruben and the owners, but can also be adjusted in a participatory manner in each monitoring period, in the context of adaptive management in the face of the particular conditions of each period.
+Responsibility and role of the actors participating in the implementation of the activity Cataruben Foundation: Organization responsible for promoting and training in restoration actions in degraded ecosystems.
+Project Participants: They are the owners of the properties and their responsibility is to actively participate in the training, and implement restoration actions in degraded ecosystems.
+Implementation timeline From the start date of the project.

+Indicators to report the progress of the activity